 Living Cities’ core values – those we believe are fundamental to the organization’s success in achieving its mission – are collaboration, innovation, leadership, impact, and racial equity and inclusion.
 These organizational values guide our everyday decisions about how, why and what we do.

-Collaboration: As a partnership of foundations and financial institutions, collaboration is core to who we are.
-We believe that respect, diverse perspectives and the open exchange of ideas will lead to the innovative solutions and catalytic change that our country needs.
+Collaboration: As a partnership of foundations and financial institutions, collaboration is at the core of our work.
+We believe that respect, diverse perspectives, power sharing, and the open exchange of ideas among varied partners will lead to the structural changes necessary to close racial income and wealth gaps.

 Racial Equity and Inclusion: Racism is at the root of so many of the problems we are trying to solve, so addressing racism must be squarely at the center of how we work.
-We rely on each other to hold the organization accountable to moving the needle on racial equity and inclusion, including through living the following culture norms: Work to Understand History and Ongoing Legacy of Racism; Interrogate Our Own Biases; Extend Mutual Acknowledgement and Respect; Challenge Damaging Power Norms; Be Open to Vulnerability and Risk
+We rely on each other to hold the organization accountable to moving the needle on racial equity and inclusion by living the following cultural norms: work to understand history and the ongoing legacy of racism, interrogate our own biases, extend mutual acknowledgement and respect, challenge damaging power norms, be open to vulnerability and risk.